logo

 Telematics pulled from mixed-duty fleets give a big-picture truth:

-At the UAE’s July diesel price of AED 3.01 L¯¹, Kobelco saves about AED 180 every ten-hour day.
-Spread over a 1,600-hour a year that is AED 288,000, enough to buy six brand-new GP buckets more-or-less.
+At the UAE's July diesel price of AED 3.01 L¯¹, Kobelco saves about AED 180 every ten-hour day.
+Spread over 1,600 hours a year that is AED 288,000, enough to buy six brand-new GP buckets more or less.

-Add the USACE “all-in” owning-and-operating numbers (converted to dirhams): roughly AED 316 h¯¹ for the PC400 versus AED 432 h¯¹ for the Kobelco.
+Add the USACE "all-in" owning-and-operating cost tables (converted to dirhams): roughly AED 316 h¯¹ for the PC400 versus AED 432 h¯¹ for the Kobelco.
 On the surface Komatsu looks cheaper per hour, yet when you look at material actually shifted, the script flips.
 A cost-per-ton model put the PC400 at AED 0.77 t¯¹ and the SK350 at AED 0.63 t¯¹ once fuel was included.

-In transit: Transport, uptime, and keeping the job going
+In transit: transport, uptime, and keeping the job going

 Uptime shows the same pattern.
 The PC400 stretches its engine oil change interval to 500 h and hydraulic filters to 1,000 h.
 Great on paper, but each service still needs an overhead gantry or tall service truck.
 The SK350, with its ground-level iNDr filter stack and 250 h oil change interval, has a mechanic in and out in half an hour.
 For small contractors who wrench in the yard on Friday, easy service beats long intervals.